- CAFS planting a tree on Earth Day at Blanche Ely High School.

 How do I apply?

-Please complete a Volunteer Application and forward it to Elizabeth Robinson, FTF Program Coordinator.
+Please complete a Volunteer Application and forward it to Nandkumar Divate, FTF Program Coordinator.
 After you complete the application, your name and skills will be entered into our volunteer database.
 This enables us to contact you regarding future assignments that match your interests and expertise.

 How does FAMU cover the cost of the assignments?